 If you’re not sure where to start, look at your competitors’ sites and other sites that you like to see how they organized their content.
 The structure should be intuitive and easy to navigate.
-For example, in the Slickplan sample above, the content flows logically from left to right and down under each main content block.

-Step 7: Audit Your Site Content
+Step 7: Audit your site content

 Do you have content you can repurpose, or will you be starting from scratch?
 You may be able to incorporate evergreen content into new pages.
 To help with this step, look at your site analytics to see what pages people spend the most time on.
-You might even be able to take a fresh spin on a popular article, case study or blog post to attract new traffic.
+Similarly, you might even be able to take a fresh spin on a popular article, case study or blog post to attract new traffic.

-Step 8: Perform SEO Research
+Step 8: Perform SEO research

 Search engine optimization (SEO) helps your target audiences find your content by improving your site’s visibility in search engines.
 While you could perform basic SEO research on your own, you’ll probably want to rely on a specialist.
 It’s technical and time-consuming work that can be tricky, particularly if you’re in a niche business or a crowded market with significant competition.